Jacques Gaillot: After Évreux

-Also in 2004 Bishop Gaillot met with Maryam Rajavi, a controversial Iranian political activist.
-Gaillot strongly criticised the actions of some extremist religious leaders in Iran, going on to comment that “One must not forget that the strength of truth will make it [the Iranian resistance] triumphant.
-Darkness will give way and truth will prevail despite all the lies and ruses”.
+Also in 2004 Bishop Gaillot met with Maryam Rajavi, an Iranian political activist president-elect of the National Council of Resistance of Iran.
+Gaillot strongly criticized the actions of some extremist religious leaders in Iran, going on to comment that "One must not forget that the strength of truth will make it [the Iranian resistance] triumphant.
+Darkness will give way and truth will prevail despite all the lies and ruses".
 Rajavi publicly thanked the bishop and expressed that his support had been very effective in promoting the cause of the Iran resistance.

-Gaillot has also taken position as a well-known public figure in France, fighting for a number of causes; Gaillot serves as the co-chairman of one of France's foremost human rights activist groups, 'Droits devant !!'
+Gaillot also took the position as a well-known public figure in France, fighting for a number of causes; Gaillot served as the co-chairman of one of France's foremost human rights activist groups, 'Droits devant !!'
 (Rights First), among other groups.

-In 2007 Gaillot expanded his use of the internet by posting a video interview on the website Google Video, attempting to bring attention to the escalating violence in Darfur.
+In 2007 Gaillot posted a video interview on Google Video, attempting to bring attention to the escalating violence in Darfur.

-A book released shortly after his removal from Évreux was Voice From the Desert: A Bishop's Cry for a New Church.
-It was a largely autobiographical discussion of the events surrounding his removal.
+He wrote a book shortly after his removal from Évreux, which was published in 1996 and titled Voice from the Desert: A Bishop's Cry for a New Church (English translation).
+It is a largely autobiographical discussion of the events surrounding his removal.

 Reconciliation with Church authorities

-In 2000, Louis-Marie Billé, Archbishop of Lyon and president of the French Bishops Conference, invited Gaillot to attend a national ecumenical service in Lyon on 14 May alongside other senior members of the French hierarchy.
+In 2000, Louis-Marie Billé, Archbishop of Lyon and president of the French Episcopal Conference, invited Gaillot to attend a national ecumenical service in Lyon on 14 May alongside other senior members of the French hierarchy.
 Billé said the invitation came from the bishops as a group: "It is important that Catholics, and public opinion in general, are aware that the communion that links us as brothers is real, even when it is lived out in a special fashion.
 What happened five years ago remains a wound even for those who don't necessarily share Mgr Gaillot's opinions."
-There was no indication that the Pope or anyone in the Roman Curia was involved.
+There was no indication that the pope or anyone in the Roman Curia was involved.
 Gaillot accepted, writing that he was "happy to demonstrate my communion with the Church".

 On 1 September 2015, shortly before his 80th birthday, Gaillot, accompanied by Daniel Duigou, a priest and former journalist, met privately with Pope Francis in his Vatican City residence for 45 minutes.
 Gaillot said the pontiff encouraged him to continue his activism on behalf of migrants and refugees.
-After the meeting, Gaillot said he was “in love” with Francis.
+After the meeting, Gaillot said he was "in love" with Francis.

+Death

+Gaillot moved to a retirement home in Paris in November 2022.
+He died in Paris on 12 April 2023, at the age of 87.
+He suffered from pancreatic cancer and had been hospitalized a week earlier.